v-gb/ortografe/extension/src/dict-format.md

   // for possible values

   supports_repeated_rewrites : bool,
   // Defaults to true.
-The extension handles dynamic pages by rewriting the whole
+The extension handles dynamic pages by
-  // page periodically.
-This can cause issues for dictionaries that are not
+  // rewriting the whole page periodically.
+This can cause issues for
-  // idempotent, dictionaries that rewrite `a` into `b`, and `b` into `c`, causing
+  // dictionaries that are not idempotent, dictionaries that rewrite
+  // `a` into `b`, and `b` into `c`, causing // the word `a` in the
-  // the word `a` in the page to be rewritten as `c`.
-Dictionaries that have this
+  // page to be rewritten as `c`.
+Dictionaries that have this problem
-  // problem can choose to disable rewrite, if the loss of functionality is worth
+  // can choose to disable rewrite, if the loss of functionality is
-  // reducing the confusion.
+  // worth reducing the confusion.

   plurals_in_s : bool,
   // Defaults to true.
-When set, the extension assumes that if a word from the page,
+When set, the extension assumes that if a word
-  // say "pains", is missing from the dictionary but "pain" is in the dictionary,
+  // from the page, say "pains", is missing from the dictionary but
-  // then "pains" should be rewritten to whatever "pain" gets rewritten to, plus a
+  // "pain" is in the dictionary, then "pains" should be rewritten to
-  // trailing "s".
+  // whatever "pain" gets rewritten to, plus a trailing "s".
 }
 ```